Schroders Capital Global Innovation Trust - Tender Offer 2026

 Do I need to vote for the Tender Offer?

-The Company is convening a general meeting on 10 July 2025 at which Shareholders will be asked to approve the Tender Offer Resolution, which will grant the Company authority to buy back the Shares in connection with the Tender Offer.
-The Board recommends that Shareholders vote in favour of the Tender Offer Resolution.
+The Company is convening a general meeting on 2 June 2026 at which Shareholders will be asked to approve the Tender Offer Resolution, which will grant the Company authority to buy back the Shares in connection with this second Tender Offer.
+The Board unanimously recommends that Shareholders vote in favour of the Tender Offer Resolution.
 For details on how to vote your Shares, please contact your platform.
 Further details on the voting arrangements of each platform can be found here: https://www.theaic.co.uk/how-to-vote-your-shares.
-The deadline for proxy voting closes at 2.30 p.m. on 8 July 2025, however, your platform may have an earlier deadline for you to register your vote.
+The deadline for proxy voting closes at 1.30 p.m. on 29 May 2026, however, your platform may have an earlier deadline for you to register your vote.

 The Board unanimously recommends that you vote in favour of the Tender Offer Resolution.
 However, you do not need to vote on the Tender Offer Resolution to be able to participate in the Tender Offer.
 All Shareholders have the right to participate in the Tender Offer whether they choose to vote or not.